Tax return for foreign artists

 - your tax assessments for 2015 and previous years

-- decisions you've received from the Norwegian Tax Administration concerning changes to your tax return or best judgement assessment of your wealth and income in 2016.
+- decisions you've received from the Norwegian Tax Administration concerning changes to your tax return or best judgement assessment of your wealth and income as of 2016.
 The general rule is that you must submit your appeal within six weeks after you've received notification of a decision.
-If you haven't received a decision, you must amend your tax return yourself.